 Certificate Manager supports target HTTPS proxies and target SSL proxies.
-For more information on the differences between these proxy types, see Using target proxies.
+For more information about the differences between these proxy types, see Using target proxies.

-By default, a certificate represents a single X.509 Transport Layer Security (TLS) (SSL) certificate that is issued for specific hostnames or domain wildcards.
+By default, a certificate represents a single X.509 Transport Layer Security (TLS) (SSL) certificate that is issued for specific domain names or domain wildcards.

 Certificate Manager supports the following types of certificates:

 - Google-managed certificates are certificates that Google Cloud obtains and manages for you.

 - Self-managed certificates are certificates that you obtain, provision, and renew yourself.

 When you issue a certificate by using a publicly trusted CA, the CA publishes information about the associated domain to Certificate Transparency logs, which are publicly accessible.
 This is part of the standard certificate issuance process adopted by all publicly trusted CAs, and it applies to both Google-managed certificates and self-managed certificates.
 However, if you use the Certificate Authority Service to issue your Google-managed certificate, Certificate Manager does not publish any information to Certificate Transparency logs.